MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 1. Start a browser session and sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab and the Global Administrator role in the Azure AD tenant associated with that subscription.
+    >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab and the Global Administrator role in the Microsoft Entra tenant associated with that subscription.

 2. In the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Microsoft Entra ID** and press the **Enter** key.